MicrosoftDocs/cloud-adoption-framework/docs/get-started/performance.md

 **Guidance to support deliverable completion:**

 - [Understand motivations](../strategy/motivations.md): Critical business events and some migration motivations tend to be cost sensitive, which increases the importance of cost control for all later efforts.
 Other forward-looking motivations related to innovation or growth through migration might be focused more on top-line revenue.
 Understanding motivations can help you understand how high of a priority cost management should be.
 - [Business outcomes](../strategy/business-outcomes/index.md): Some fiscal outcomes tend to be extremely cost sensitive.
-When the desired outcomes map to fiscal metrics, you should invest in the cost management discipline of governance early.
+When the desired outcomes map to fiscal metrics, you should invest in the Cost Management governance discipline early.
 - [Business justification](../strategy/cloud-migration-business-case.md): The business justification serves as a high-level view of the financial plan for cloud adoption.
 This can be a good source for initial budgeting efforts.

 <!-- markdownlint-disable MD033 -->